• Skip to primary navigation

 🍴 Serving suggestions

-Flapjacks with dates are perfect for a post work-out energy boost, a quick grab-and-go breakfast, or an after-school snack for the kids.
+Flapjacks with dates are brilliant for so many occasions - a quick post-workout energy boost, an easy grab-and-go breakfast, or a sweet after-school snack for the kids.

-I often serve them for afternoon tea, alongside other classic bakes such as cherry scones, fruit scones, and chocolate tiffin.
+They're also a lovely addition to an afternoon tea spread, served alongside other classic bakes such as cherry scones, fruit scones, and chocolate tiffin.

 Squidgy flapjacks cut into neat bars on a wooden board.